Setting up GitHub Actions for ISO 19115 validation

 path: .cache/schemas

-key: iso19115-xsd-v1-${{ runner.os }}
+key: iso19115-xsd-v2-${{ runner.os }}

-- name: Download schemas (if cache miss)
+- name: Download schemas (cache miss only)

 if: steps.cache-xsd.outputs.cache-hit != 'true'